angelosalatino/cso-classifier/README.md

 (viii) The parameter *silent* can be either *True* or *False*.
 This determines whether the classifier prints its progress in the console.
 If set to True, the classifier will be silent and will not print any output while classifying.
 The default value for *silent* is *False*.

+(ix) The parameter *filter_by* is a list, containing CSO topic, and lets you focus the classification on specific sub-branches of CSO.
+For instance, to narrow down the results to subtopics within **artificial intelligence** and **semantic web** you can set ```filter_by = ["artificial intelligence", "semantic web"]```.
+This will produce four extra outputs (*syntactic_filtered*, *semantic_filtered*, *union_filtered*, *enhanced_filtered*) containing only the CSO topics that fall under the hierarchical structure of the specified areas.
+By default this parameter is an empty list, and therefore the classifier will consider all CSO topics as usual.
+You can check [Run on Single Paper with filter\_by](#run-on-single-paper-with-filter_by) to see how it works.

 |# | Parameter  |  Single Paper | Batch Mode |